TALI Family Training

 My Responsibilities

-• Aiding in secondary and primary research, including benchmarking online resources and images
+Aiding in secondary and primary research, including benchmarking online resources and character styles

-• Creating interview guides, interviewing clinicians and patients, and synthesizing insights
+Creating interview guides, interviewing clinicians and patients, and synthesizing insights to create video topics

 Patient and Clinicians Interview

-To understand patient educational needs and pain points, we interviewed two speech pathologists and a family patient whose child is hard-of-hearing to gain important insights on how the TALI device and intervention are used and how the combination helped.
-We asked about common patient experiences with TALI, pain points, successes, usage, and adaptability of using the TALI device in different environments.
-This helped us gather topics for the family videos and guidebook.
+To understand patient educational needs and pain points, we interviewed two speech pathologists and a family patient whose child is hard-of-hearing to gain important insights on how the TALI device and intervention are used and how the it helped.

-We created persona groups to visualize the different types of patients and to understand their experiences and relationships with TALI.
+To gain and understanding of how the TALI study is currently used, we surveyed 13 families, looking into their demographics and how often their child used the TALI device.
+We then created persona groups based off of our interview and survey insights to visualize the different types of patients and to understand their experiences and relationships with TALI.
 Additionally, we created our own empathy scenarios and role-played as a clinician and a patient and parent.
-This helps to create characters for the videos.
+We needed to consider how the TALI materials will fit a variety of families.

 End Concepts